 This form consists of 14 parts about the applicant’s identity and checks for grounds of inadmissibility.
 Form I-485 is available at the official website of USCIS (https://www.uscis.gov/sites/default/files/document/forms/i-485.pdf).

-The categorization of form segments are as follows;
+The categorization of Form segments is given as follows;

-Part 12: Contact information, Certification, and Signature of a person preparing this application (If other than the Applicant).
+Part 12: Contact information, Certification, and Signature of a person preparing application (If other than the Applicant)

 General Instructions to fill a Form I-485:

-There are the following general guidelines to fill Form I-485;
+Following are general guidelines to fill Form I-485;

 - Fill it by hand, especially signatures.

 - Do not type your name or use a stamp.